-Despite the variation available in features and functionality, however, authoring tools all perform the same overall function: the ability to create elearning courses for an end-user audience by way of content creation, content organization, and content standards.
+Despite the variation available in features and functionality, authoring tools all perform the same overall function: they create elearning courses for an end-user audience by way of content creation, content organization, and content standards.

 How do you choose an authoring tool for your own training or organizational needs?